You don’t have to navigate the VA alone. This guide explains the three types of accredited representatives, how to find one, and when to use each.

 What if I already appointed a VSO years ago?

 That appointment may still be active.
 You can verify who currently represents you by calling the VA at 800-827-1000 or checking on VA.gov.
 If you want to keep the same VSO, no action is needed.
-If you want to switch, file a new form.
+If you want to switch, file a new VA Form 21-22 (for a different VSO) or 21-22a (for an attorney or claims agent) — the new appointment automatically revokes the old one.

 Can a VSO help with appeals?